juchong/AprilTagUnity/README.md

 2. **Open in Unity**
    - Launch Unity Hub
    - Click "Add" and select the project folder
-   - Open the project with Unity 2022.3 LTS or later
+   - Open the project with Unity 6000.2.6f2 or later

 3. **Install Dependencies**
    The project uses Unity Package Manager with the following key dependencies: